 I always like a bowl of thick beefy and full of tomato flavors.
-There is plenty of tomato beef noodle soup out there especially in the Asian region like China and Taiwan, and yes, they do have a lots of Beef Noodle Soup restaurant all over.
-But I don’t seems to be able to find one that make really thick tomato flavors while maintaining the aromatic beefy flavor which I enjoy very much.
+There is plenty of tomato beef noodle soup out there especially in the Asian region like China and Taiwan, and yes, they do have a lot of Beef Noodle Soup restaurants all over.
+But I don’t seem to be able to find one that makes really thick tomato flavors while maintaining the aromatic beefy flavor which I enjoy very much.

 HaiDiLao Tomato Soup as an idea ~

-So my hunt for the perfect tomato rich soup with intense beefy flavor begins.
-When I was thinking how should I cook this tomato beef soup that pair well with noodle?
+So my hunt for the perfect tomato-rich soup with intense beefy flavor begins.
+When I was thinking how should I cook this tomato beef soup that pairs well with noodles?

 Wholesome Tomato Beef Soup with 100% Tomato!

-So on my next visit to HaiDiLao Hot Pot, I would order their Tomato Soup (even today, love it!) and I would inspect their whatever ingredients I could see from my naked eyes and to remember the taste, flavor and texture of the soup.
+So on my next visit to HaiDiLao Hot Pot, I would order their Tomato Soup (even today, love it!) and I would inspect them whatever ingredients I could see from my naked eyes and to remember the taste, flavor, and texture of the soup.

-Well, obviously there is chucks of tomatoes floating on top but in order to make tomato soup as thick as this, the major ingredients is going to be tomato paste.
+Well, obviously there are chucks of tomatoes floating on top but in order to make tomato soup as thick as this, the major ingredients are going to be tomato paste.
 What comes along would be MSG, chicken powder that sort of seasoning.
 To find out more, I went to check on the ingredient list of their prepacked tomato soup base. the ingredient list;

 - Tomato Paste